parimalp/FPGA-Design-Flow-using-Vivado/lab4.md

 ## Conclusion

 In this lab, you learned how to add an existing IP during the project creation.
 You also learned how to use IP Catalog and generate a core.
 You then instantiated the core in the design, implemented the design, and verified the design in hardware.
-You also used the IP Integrator capability of the tool to generate a FIFO and then use it in the HDL design.his
+You also used the IP Integrator capability of the tool to generate a FIFO and then use it in the HDL design.